 Whatever the true history, Concubine Lane is thriving today.
 The narrow space is crammed with shops and stalls, and offers an insight into the city’s beating heart.
 Head down the lane to check out souvenir shops and coffee shops.

 Once you’ve got to the end of Concubine Lane, head to the Platform 9½ coffee shop.
-If you’’re anything like me, you’ll feel the need for caffeine, cool and quiet after battling your way down the Lane, and Platform 9½ offers this and more.
+If you’re anything like me, you’ll feel the need for caffeine, cool and quiet after battling your way down Concubine Lane, and Platform 9½ offers all this and more.
 This is also one of the best cafes in Ipoh.

 Trolley with owl and suitcase in front of brick wall, mimicking entry to platform 9 3/4